Biggenden: Economy

-Primary production is the most significant industry in the Shire with beef and dairy cattle being predominant.
+Primary production is the most significant industry in the shire with beef and dairy cattle being predominant.
 Other agricultural pursuits include grain crops, piggeries, peanuts, citrus and timber.
 The area is also rich in minerals.

 Biggenden Mine is located eight kilometres out of town off Ban Ban Springs Road.
 Gold, bismuth and more recently magnetite have been extracted from the mine.
 The township is also close to Coalstoun Lakes National Park and Mount Walsh National Park.

 Paradise Dam

 In November 2005, the Queensland Government opened the Paradise Dam, about 30 minutes north-west of Biggenden, on the Burnett River.
 The 300,000ML dam, which submerges the former gold mining town of the same name, is touted as securing the future of the nearby Bundaberg and Childers region, although no water will be available for residents of the Biggenden area.
 However, more than 400 jobs were created during its construction and the dam site is proving to be one of the shire's largest tourist attraction.
-Artefacts and buildings removed from Paradise before the dam wall was built are now on display by the Biggenden Historical Society.
+Artefacts and buildings removed from Paradise before the dam wall was built are now on display by the Biggenden Historical Society, which operates from the relocated Paradise courthouse.